 The Junior Science and Humanities Symposium (JSHS) is a national program that promotes and fosters research and experimentation in the sciences, technology, engineering, and mathematics disciplines at the high school level (grades 9-12).
 There are forty-eight regional symposia serving high school students throughout the United States, Puerto Rico, and the Department of Defense Schools of Europe and the Pacific Rim.
 A distinguishing feature of the JSHS program is the opportunity given to young high school scientists to present original scientific research in a public forum.
 The JSHS program is jointly sponsored by the research offices of the United States Departments of the Army, Navy, and Air Force in cooperation with leading research universities throughout the nation.
 The Department of Defense generously provides funding for the national JSHS and the JSHS scholarships.
 The JSHS program is administered through the National Science Teaching Association and endorsed by the National Association of Secondary School Principals.
 The JSHS regional and national programs are held during the academic year and reach more than 10,000 high school students and teachers annually.

 The Tennessee JSHS, one of forty-eight regional JSHS programs, is administered by the University of Tennessee, Knoxville, and is based in the Office of Undergraduate Admissions.
-In addition to the Office of Undergraduate Admissions, judges are provided by the University of Tennessee, Knoxville College of Arts and Sciences and UT-Battelle, the management contractor of the Oak Ridge National Laboratory on behalf of the US Department of Energy.
+In addition to the Office of Undergraduate Admissions, judges are provided by various colleges within the University of Tennessee, Knoxville and UT-Battelle, the management contractor of the Oak Ridge National Laboratory on behalf of the US Department of Energy.
 Students must compete in a regional JSHS in order to become eligible for the national JSHS.

 Check out our home page here for more information on the date of the next annual TJSHS.
 Students selected to participate will be given the opportunity to present original research in written and oral form to a panel of UT Knoxville faculty scientists who will serve as judges.
 All participants will also have an opportunity to visit research laboratories at either the Oak Ridge National Laboratory or select laboratories at the University of Tennessee, Knoxville to learn about cutting-edge research from professional scientists.